nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

    If no tasks occur on that day, the next step is skipped.
 5. `tasksOnDay` is passed into the method `Ui#printTasksOnDay()`.
 Each task is printed out.
 6. The current day is increased to the following day.
-7. Go back to the first step, stop after all lessons and tasks on Sunday have been printed.
+7. Go back to `1.`, stop after all lessons and tasks on Sunday have been printed.

 ![](https://github.com/AY2223S2-CS2113-T13-4/tp/blob/master/docs/uml-diagrams/Week-WeekCommand.png?raw=true)